antstanley/autographql/readme.md

 This project is not complete, and has a long and extensive backlog.
 Current backlog items to be completed before launch include.

 - Complete Test suite
-- Complete deployment integration with Serverless Framework & Architect Framework (arc.codes)
-- Add Azure & Cloudflare as providers
+- Add Cloudflare as provider
-- Add file watching and automatic restart for dev mode
 - Detailed documentation and website

 Post launch the following items are in the backlog.
-- Integrate with OpenID Connect providers for authentication
-- Init command for CLI

 - API defintion to allow consumption programatically
 - Resolver code generation